Majramos/notebook/notebooks/references.md

 > Share, stress test, and stay up-to-date on all the latest ML techniques and technologies.
 Huge repository of community-published models, data & code for your next project

 - [sciencedirect](https://www.sciencedirect.com/)
 > Elsevier's premier platform of peer-reviewed scholarly literature.
-Advance research and scholarship with the world's leading database of peer-reviewed, full-text scientific, technical and health literature.
+Advance research and scholarship with the world's leading database of peer-reviewed, full-text scientific, technical and health literature

 - [vim cheat sheet](https://vim.rtorr.com/)